 Going for therapy is a big step to take and it can be very distressing if it doesn’t seem right.
 ‘Ask Kathleen’ is a confidential service which can answer your questions or help you with any concerns you have about your therapy or your therapist.

-For further information and advice, see our list of helplines, websites and contacts from other organisations.
+For further information and advice, see our list of helplines, websites and contacts from other organisations, or download our leaflets.

 Protecting the public